 “The world, and the mass of information at our disposal, are being transformed rapidly, and schools must create processes to keep abreast of and implement new approaches to education, teaching, technology and human development.”

-Given this context, given what we know about the rapidly changing landscape, what are the questions we should be asking to ensure we are heading in the right direction for our students?
-Dewey told us many years ago to prepare children not for our past but their future.
-How are we to make choices for this future with confidence?
-Personalized learning seems to be the way forward.
-I’ll return to this theme in my next entry.
+Given this context, what are the questions we should be asking to ensure we are heading in the right direction for our students?
 While the road ahead may be uncertain and carry some risk, we can be certain only that standing still is the greatest risk of all.